paszu/3DSRepo/Troubleshooting.md

 ## <a name="ts_otphelper_verify_fail" />OTPHelper fails to verify my NAND

-Check `otphelper.log` on your SD card to see where it fails, then follow the appropriate part to check if it's a  false positive or not.

 ####"FIRM0 hash mismatch!"

 1. **STOP; DO NOT TOUCH ANYTHING; A REBOOT RIGHT NOW COULD BRICK YOU**